All welcome

 In each seminar the presenter will share their thinking about a psychotherapy topic and there will be time for discussion, questions, and the sharing of ideas.

-The fee for attendance is £25 per seminar.
+The fee for attendance is £25 per seminar with a discount of £25 if you book five or more seminars.
 Attendees will also be encouraged to complete a brief market research survey to help shape the future of CPD at SPTI.
 Information about forthcoming training opportunities will also be on display.

-Seminars will be held at Castle Quay, and you are invited to arrive any times after 5.30pm for shared nibbles and refreshments before the seminar begins at 6.15pm.
+Seminars are hosted at 7 Castle Quay (which is lift accessible), and you are invited to arrive any times after 5.30pm for shared nibbles and refreshments in the foyer before the seminar begins at 6.15pm.
 The seminar will finish at 7.45pm and the event will formally close at 8.00pm.

 These seminars are a great opportunity to network, connect with others, share ideas, to meet socially across all training programmes and to welcome interested people into the institute.
 We anticipate seminars will be both fun and stimulating.
 Attendees will receive CPD certificates (for 1.5 hours) and any handouts electronically after each seminar.